Experienced Los Angeles HOA Attorney Helps Resolve Your Legal Issues

-With a concentration on business and real estate law and more than 35 years of dedicated legal experience, Michael J. Bordy has established his law firm on the principles of client focus and zealous legal representation.
+With a concentration on business and real estate law and 35 years of dedicated legal experience, Michael J. Bordy has established his law firm on the principles of client focus and zealous legal representation.
 He is experienced in handling a wide variety of legal issues involving homeowner associations.

-Reviewing Governing Documents to Protect Your Interests
+Reviewing Governing Documents To Protect Your Interests

 Condo law and homeowner association bylaws and governing rules are often complex.
 Additionally, they are constantly changing, and many homeowner associations’ governing documents are not in compliance with current laws.
 Michael Bordy can review the documents that govern your particular situation and explain your rights and obligations.
 Some provisions that may affect your legal claim or defense include:

 - Assessment collection – HOAs survive through assessment revenue.
 HOA Boards of Directors have the legal obligation to collect delinquent assessments in order to protect the property values of all members and the HOA.
 When the HOA does not follow its own protocol for collecting assessments, legal issues may arise.